SagaeHaruki/HayaseBot/README.md

 - Balance can now be used to other users
 - Added Ban Command (Bro why only now?)
 - User message/command logger optimization (Bad arrangement was fixed here)
+- Windows Form inclusion, this will allow for customization (Under Development)

 <h1>Past Changes</h1>